Motion of extended fluid bodies in the Newtonian limit of $f(R)$ gravity: Equations of motion for extended fluid bodies in an isolated self-gravitating system

 where

 is the gravitational potential produced in part by body $A$ with

 as the corresponding Coulomb-like and Yukawa-like potentials, respectively.
-Here, it should be noted that the parameter $m_{\text{s}}$ satisfying $m_{\text{s}}^{2}>0$ was introduced in eq.~(\ref{equA8}), and the integrations in the above two equations need to be performed over a fixed spatial region slightly larger than $V_{A}$.
-The integration region should be small enough so that it only contains body $A$, whereas it should also be large enough so that as body $A$ moves over a time interval $\text{d}t$, it can continually contain the body.
+Here, it should be noted that the parameter $m_{\text{s}}$ satisfying $m_{\text{s}}^{2}>0$ was introduced in Eq.~(\ref{equA8}), and the integrations in the above two equations need to be performed over the matter-filled volume $V_{A}$.
 Within the framework of Newtonian $f(R)$ gravity (viz.~$f(R)$ gravity at the Newtonian order), inside the bodies, the Euler's equation

 and the continuity equation

 govern the fluid dynamics, where $\nabla$ is the gradient operator, $\boldsymbol{v}(t,\boldsymbol{x})$ and $p(t,\boldsymbol{x})$ are the velocity field and the pressure field characterizing the fluid distribution of the system, and